 Second, magic and ranged abilities cost 2 dice, but only give 1 dice for those attacks.
 We'll assume that these heroes are roughly the same power as baseline 4 dice ability heroes.

 Third, when there are 3 or 4 heroes, their abilities reinforce each other (Teamwork, split attacks, etc), significantly increasing their collective power.
 In this case, some increase in the power of enemies can be accommodated.

-Let's take a look at a Normal encounter.
+Let's take a look at a Moderate encounter.
 As you recall, this encounter should have 8 power for each hero.